Sajithvariyar-vv/L2-norm-ecg-clean/README.md

 #Sample data for denoise can be found inside data folder.Please change the file name inside the python code if necessary

+How to Run the Script

+sudo python ecg_denoise.py